jacano1969/UniAppWS/README.md

 	This access this page click on Settings-Plugins-Web Services-Manage Protocols.
 	Enable Web service documentation flag.

-2. Decompress the uniappws archive and move the rename the folder to uniappws.
+2. Decompress the uniappws archive and rename the folder to uniappws.

 3. Move the folder to MOODLEROOT/local